 Suffering from a damp basement?

-Find your answer quickly
+Quickly find your answer

 Free diagnosis

 There can be numerous factors at the root of a damp basement.
-With a thorough moisture analysis, the exact culprit will be found, allowing the ideal solution to be indicated.
+With a thorough damp analysis, the exact culprit will be found, allowing the ideal solution to be indicated.
 Could you use such an analysis?
 Our experts will help you for free and without obligation.

 Why do basements suffer from moisture problems more often?

-The effects of a damp basement
+The consequences of a damp cellar

-The various causes of a damp basement
+The various causes of a damp cellar

 In general, we can distinguish two categories of causes: moisture problems caused by infiltration and moisture problems that did not involve infiltration.